|Nutrition Facts (per serving)|

 Preheat the oven to 350 F/180 C. Cook the noodles in boiling salted water following package directions until al dente.

 Drain in a colander and rinse under cold water to stop the noodles from cooking further.
 Reserve.

 Add the flour.
 Cook, stirring, for 1 to 2 minutes.

-Gradually add the milk and continue to cook, stirring, until thickened.
+Gradually add the milk and continue to cook, stirring, until the sauce has thickened.

-Stir in the mayonnaise, frozen peas, tuna, and drained pimiento.
+Stir in the mayonnaise, frozen peas, drained tuna, and drained pimientos.
 Bring to a simmer and continue cooking, stirring, for 1 minute longer.

 Combine the sauce mixture with the noodles and stir to blend ingredients thoroughly.

 Turn the mixture into the prepared baking dish.

 In a small bowl, make the topping by combining the breadcrumbs with the melted butter.

 Sprinkle the buttered breadcrumbs over the casserole.

-Bake for 25 minutes, or until the casserole is bubbly and topping is browned.
+Bake for 25 minutes or until the casserole is bubbly and the topping is browned.
+Serve and enjoy.

-- If you have a loaf of bread that has become stale, making homemade breadcrumbs is very simple.
+If you have a loaf of bread that has become stale, making homemade breadcrumbs is very simple.
 Simply tear the loaf into pieces and process in a food processor until finely ground.
-Freeze the crumbs in a food storage bag and use as needed for casseroles or other dishes calling for breadcrumbs, like meatloaf.
+Freeze the crumbs in a food storage bag and use them as needed.

-- For toasted breadcrumbs, spread the crumbs out on a rimmed baking sheet and bake in a preheated 325 F/165 C oven for 12 to 14 minutes, until browned and crunchy.
+For toasted breadcrumbs, spread the crumbs out on a rimmed baking sheet and bake in a preheated 325 F oven for 12 to 14 minutes, until browned and crunchy.
 Keep in an airtight container for a couple of weeks.